paulcockrell/tagc-website/src/pages/index.md

   - text: >-
       IMPORTANT  - Club emails are not getting through to some members, especially those on btinternet.com: they are being rejected as spam.
-WILL ALL MEMBERS PLEASE MAKE SURE THAT  tacsecy@outlook.com is removed from their spam filters.
+WILL ALL MEMBERS PLEASE MAKE SURE THAT  tacsecy@outlook.com IS REMOVED FROM THEIR SPAM FILTERS.
     type: primary
   - text: >-
       COURSE CLOSURES  The course will be closed 9 August and possibly 13